 - 50/60 checkouts per second

 CITRIX.exe is a single threaded process.
-While serving Concurrent connections, the maximum connection limit is based on single core processor speed.
+While it’s serving Concurrent connections, the maximum connection limit is based on the single core processor speed.
 During peak activity, CITRIX.exe uses 100% of a single core and eventually starts timing out.
 This usage might cause Citrix products to go into a grace period or errors in the License Administration Console or other License Server utilities.
 After the License Server has processed backlog connections, it returns to normal.
-Monitor CITRIX.exe processor usage to determine if a faster processor is required.
+Monitor the CITRIX.exe processor usage to determine if a faster processor is required.
 We recommend if you experience issues in high scalability environments, you deploy more License Servers.

 User/Device technology is multi-threaded and scales better than Concurrent.
 During license optimizations, you might see that periods were licensing activity takes 100% of a single core.
-This usage is normal and doesn’t impact CITRIX.exe processor usage or functionality.
+This usage is normal and doesn’t impact the CITRIX.exe processor usage or functionality.
 We recommend that you monitor License Server resource usage and add more License Servers to maintain a properly functioning environment.

 We recommend that you specify thread use to improve performance.
 For more information, see Improve performance by specifying thread use.

 If product servers lose communication with the License Server, the users and the products are protected by a grace period.
 The grace period allows the product servers to continue operations as if they were still in communication with the License Server.
 After the Citrix product checks out a startup license, the product and the License Server exchange “heartbeat” messages every five minutes.
 The heartbeat indicates to each that they are still up and running.
-If the product and the License Server don’t send or receive heartbeats, the product lapses into the licensing grace period and licenses itself through cached information.
+If the product and the License Server don’t send or receive heartbeats, the product lapses into the licensing grace period and licenses itself through the cached information.

 Citrix sets the grace period.
 It is typically 30 days but can vary depending upon the product.
 The Windows Event Log, and other in-product messages, indicate if the product has entered the grace period, the number of hours remaining in the grace period.
 If the grace period runs out, the product stops accepting connections.
 After communication is re-established between the product and the License Server, the grace period is reset.